OwenDa/portfolio-3/README.md

 | Sample   | Multiple decimals e.g. "5..2"    | Non-numeric value(s) detected.
 Try again.                                  |
 | Y        | Any other letter                 | No other operations available at this time.
 Press Y to return to Main Menu.|

-*Note that a lowercase y/n is handled automatically and does not require user-intervention.
+*Note that a lowercase y/n is handled automatically and does not require user intervention.
 ** Note that multiple commas or spaces within an otherwise valid sample (1  ,2, , 3 , 4,,,5) are automatically corrected.